Skip to content

 1. Creates a localization key for that string, and

-2. Writes the key–value pair into the Excel workbook at your project root (e.g., localization.xlsx).
+2. Writes the key–value pair into the CSV file at your project root (e.g., localization.csv).

 examples that create keys